matryx/LA-hacks-2018-nanome-blockchain-challenge/README.md

 Remember: events are your friend in the land of Web UI!
 Do remember to balance your work on the smart contracts with a workable UI.
 Bonus points will be awarded if you use autoencoders to do similarity detection between assets somewhere in your project :)

 Good luck!
-If you have any questions, hit us up on the slack channel for LA hacks under 'nanome-challenge'
+If you have any questions, hit us up on the slack channel for LA hacks under 'nanome-challenge' @NanomeSam + @NanomeMax